marcoalopez/Python_course/notebooks/installing_Python.md

 ### 3.1 Create  and remove an environment

-to create a new environment using conda the general procedure is as follows (in the anaconda prompt)
+To create a new environment using Conda, the general procedure is as follows in the anaconda prompt:

 ``conda create --name <ENV NAME> <list of packages to install>``

+> [!TIP]
 > you can use ``-n`` instead of ``--name`` if preferred

 some examples below